Georgia State Route 79: Route description

-SR 79 begins at an intersection with US 378/SR 43 (North Washington Street) northeast of Lincolnton approximately 450 feet west of the intersection of US 378/SR 43 and SR 43 Conn, within the central part of Lincoln County.
+SR 79 begins at an intersection with US 378/SR 43 (McCormick Highway) northeast of Lincolnton approximately 450 feet west of the intersection of US 378/SR 43 and SR 43 Conn, within the central part of Lincoln County.
 The road is known as New Petersburg Road.
 The highway travels to the north-northwest.
 It comes to a T intersection with the Elberton Hwy and turns to the right to go north, whereas turning to the left follows the highway's old alignment into Lincolnton.
 It curves back to the north-northwest and crosses over Soap Creek.
 During a northwestern direction of the highway, it travels through Goshen and crosses over Murry Creek.
 After curving back to the north-northwest, it crosses over Mill Creek.
 It curves to the southwest then resumes its generally north-northwest direction.
 It curves to the west-southwest and crosses over Fishing Creek.
 It bends to the northwest and enters Chennault.
 Here, the highway intersects the northern terminus of SR 44 and the southern terminus of Graball Road.
 A brief distance later, it crosses over Newford Creek.
 It curves back to the north-northwest and briefly parallels the Lincoln–Wilkes county line.
 After crossing over Pistol Creek, it curves to the northeast.
 It curves back to the northwest and travels between two portions of Clarks Hill Lake, where it enters the southeastern part of Elbert County.
 The highway winds its way to the north-northwest to its northern terminus, an intersection with SR 72 (Calhoun Falls Highway) southeast of Elberton.